Eerie abandoned passenger plane sits on floor of Red Sea

 After being parked and apparently forgotten for years at King Hussein International Airport near the shores of the Red Sea, the plane was sunk into Jordan's Gulf of Aqaba with the aim of encouraging dive tourism and coral growth, according to Jordan News Agency Petra.

-Holzer says it lies at a depth of 15 to 28 meters (50-92 feet), with the plane's tail at the deepest end.
+Hoelzer says it lies at a depth of 15 to 28 meters (50-92 feet), with the plane's tail at the deepest end.

-"The cockpit is the shallowest part of the wreck and faces the beach at about 13 meters," Holzer told CNN Arabic.
+"The cockpit is the shallowest part of the wreck and faces the beach at about 13 meters," Hoelzer told CNN Arabic.

 Floating in an airplane

-Note: Correction: A previous version of this story misspelled the photographer's name.
-The story has been updated.